Pascal and Maximus: Characterization

 Both Pascal and Maximus were inspired by the performances of actor and comedian Charlie Chaplin in silent films.

 Considered rare for Disney animals, Pascal and Maximus do not speak.
 The idea to make Pascal and Maximus mute was inspired by the performances of actors Charlie Chaplin and Buster Keaton in Silent films.
 Identifying themselves as "huge fans" of Chaplin, Greno and Howard suggested that it would be a good idea to have a character like the actor featured in the film.
 Additionally, the directors explained in an interview with Orange that Pascal and Maximus' silence was also inspired by the roles of Princess Aurora's animal friends in Disney's Sleeping Beauty (1959), following the film's rules and guidelines that even though they do not talk, they remain "very expressive" nonetheless and "act and understand without words."
 Maximus particularly "belongs to the grand tradition of Disney creatures that are full of personality even though they don't talk."
 One film critic observed that Pascal and Maximus "have personalities all their own, making use of techniques harkening back to the silent era".
 Howard explained that "Pantomime acting is a great challenge for our animators" because, according to animator Jin Kim, Pascal and Maximus both "had to be funny without speech", forcing the animators to exaggerate their emotions and facial expressions.
 The Chicago Sun-Times observed that "Pascal ... doesn't speak, but manages to convey himself with eye rolls and changes of color."
-Both animals' sound effects are provided by American actor Frank Welker.